jhtkoo0426/jhtkoo0426/README.md

 # Hi there 👋, I'm Justin!!
-I'm going to be a final year student for Bachelor in Computer Science at University College London.
-Meanwhile, I'm deep-diving into machine learning and fine-tuning my trading bot for stocking trading as leisure (for some passive income :D).
+I am a final year student studying for a Bachelors in Computer Science at University College London.
+Meanwhile, I'm deep-diving into machine learning and fine-tuning my trading bot for stocking trading as leisure.

 ---
 ### Work Experience